j0ello8/Project-Calculator/README.md

 # Project-Calculator
-A basic calculator built with react native - a school project for the course Mobile programming of the University of Dschang Follow the following steps to have this project running on your PC
+A basic calculator built with react native and typescript.
+This is a mini school project for the course "Mobile programming" of the University of Dschang.

+Follow the following steps to have this project running on your PC:
 1. Ensure that nodejs, npm and expo-cli are installed on your system
 2. Clone the repository
 3. cd project